Extra-Creativity/OpenGLFramework/README.md

 ### Camera

 It has some variables indicating its state, like `movementSpeed`, `mouseSensitivity`, `rotationSpeed`, `fov`.
-They are not really necessary to a camera and you can delete them if you want.
+They are not actually necessary to a camera and you can delete them if you want.

 + Initilization : `vec3 position, vec3 up, vec3 front`; we don't require the `dot(up, front) = 0`, but just `cross(up, front) != {0,0,0}`.
 We will orthonormalize them in the process of initialization.

 + `Front()/Back()/Up()/Down()/Left()/Right()`
 + `GetViewMatrix()` : Get the view matrix determined by the camera paramters.
-+ `Rotate/Translate` : similar to `Transorm` `Rotate/Translate`, providing three methods to rotate the camera/ move the position.
++ `Rotate/Translate` : similar to `Transform` `Rotate/Translate`, providing three methods to rotate the camera/ move the position.

 ### IOExtension

 + `ReadAll(std::filesystem::path path)` : return all contents of a file in the path.
-+ `LogError(std::source_location location, std::string_view errorInfo)`: display the error information in the location; The first parameter is recommended to filled with `std::source_location::current()`.
++ `LogError(std::source_location location, std::string_view errorInfo)`: display the error information in the location; The first parameter is recommended to be set as `std::source_location::current()`.

 ### GPUExtension